 Sharks have long been feared and one of the main reasons is because we often think of them as being dangerous and bloodthirsty killers – something that isn’t helped by films such as Jaws.
 Besides, we’ve all heard the myth about sharks and blood – that chilling rumor that sharks can smell blood from several miles away and can detect even the smallest drop in the ocean.
 But is that really true?
 Join us as we discover exactly how far sharks can smell blood and learn how else they detect their prey.

 Scent is only one of several methods that sharks use to detect their prey.
 The other methods that they use are sight, hearing, lateral line, and electroreception.
 They also use taste and touch, but we’ll get to those two later.
-One of the first senses that sharks use to detect their prey is sound and they hear sounds from long ranges – well before their prey comes into sight.
+One of the first senses that sharks use to detect their prey is sound and they hear sounds over great distances – well before their prey comes into sight.
 Sharks are particularly attracted to low-frequency sounds, especially those made by wounded prey.

 In addition to sound, sharks use the lateral line system to detect their prey.
 This system is a series of fluid-filled channels that are situated underneath the skin along the sides of the body and the head.
 There are tiny pores in the skin which allow water to flow into the channels where sensory cells are located.
 These sensory cells allow the shark to detect water movements – such as currents and movements or vibrations caused by struggling prey.